aericjw/openapi-to-bizevents/README.md

-# Getting Started with your Dynatrace App
+# Getting Started with OpenApi To BizEvents

 This project was bootstrapped with Dynatrace App Toolkit.